All Episodes

 And what happens in Pennsylvania will affect the entire country.

-So of course he's not going to respond, and she's not going to go.
+So of course she's not going to respond and she's not going to go.

-She needs to be censured because her attitude towards the president was such disdain as she had towards me.
+She needs to be censured because her attitude towards the president was such disdain that she had towards me.

-You know, imagine had a senator or a secretary of state giving such a tweet about a President Obama.
+You know, imagine had a senator or a secretary of state given such a tweet about President Obama.

-Could you imagine the outrage and the palpitations of the left?
+Could you imagine the outrage and the palpitations from the left?

 It'd be intolerable.

-All right, we're going to keep following what you're both doing.
+All right, well, we're going to keep following what you're both doing.

-We hope you'll join us, Hannity, 9 Eastern on the Fact Fox News channel.
+Tonight, Seti DVR, we hope you'll join us, Hannity, 9 Eastern on the Fox News channel.

-They're they're running the candidate protection program as they have the entire election cycle for Joe Biden.
+They're running the candidate protection program as they have the entire election cycle for Joe Biden.

-Rank's previous match, Schlap, Carl Rowe, Greg Jarrett, Leo, Larry, much, much more.
+Right's previous match, Schlapp, Carl Rowe, Greg Jarrett, Leo Larry, much, much more.

 See you then back here tomorrow.